 Allison moved to Chicago, IL in 2012 to work in public relations/communications.
 She is currently employed full time as a Director, Health/Wellness Partnerships at the National Dairy Council where she leads outreach, education and engagement with fitness professionals/the sports nutrition community on behalf of dairy farmers.
 Outside of her day job, she has a private practice where she enjoys helping others discover why good food/nutrition is so important and the importance of physical activity in helping to balance it all out.
-She also enjoys helping other runners achieve their goals as an occasional pacer for local races and the Chicago Endurance Sports program.
-You can follow her activity and find out about any events she’s participating in by liking her facebook page: www.facebook.com/AllisonParkerRDLDN.
-She’s also available for consulting, one on one counseling/education, group presentations and speaking opportunities.
+She also thrives off helping other runners achieve their goals as an occasional pacer for local races and coach of the Chicago Endurance Sports training programs.
+You can follow her activity and find out about any events she’s participating in by liking her facebook page: https://www.facebook.com/AllisonKochMSRDCSSD/.
+She’s also available for consulting, one on one counseling/education, group presentations, writing and speaking opportunities.
 Learn more about that by visiting runningrdn.wordpress.com/allisons-services/.